compbiospring2019/Project2/README.txt

 Usage Instructions
 ------------------

-Linux instructions:
+Linux and Windows instructions:
 To run this program, unzip our project.
 Change directories to our project directory (the directory containing main.py).
-Then, enter
+Then, to train the decision tree, enter

-python main.py <file1> <file2>
+python train_and_evaluate.py <fasta_directory> <sa_directory>

-in the command line, where file1 and file2 are the file paths to the fasta and sa files to be tested.
+in the command line, where fasta_directory is the directory with the fasta files and sa_directory is the directory with the sa files for training and evaluating.
+If your python executable has a different name, use that name instead of 'python'.
+Paths were tested with absolute paths, enclosed in double quotes.

-Windows instructions:
-Follow the same instructions as the Linux instructions, however, use the name of the python script you have installed (mine is python27).
-We've tested with absolute file paths in double quotes, because my directory names had spaces in them.